040 Processing Data with Pandas#

 9 10 Patel 40.0 Male

-There are some simple functions to test for the presence of these missing values.
-For example, the isnull() method will produce a new dataframe of boolean values with a value of True in every location where an item of data is missing.
+There are some methods to test for the presence of these missing values.
+For example, the isnull() method will produce a new DataFrame of boolean values with a value of True in every location where an item of data is missing.

 print(pd.isnull(df))